jhsu802701/tutorial-docker-stretch/02-use_minimal_image.md

   cd min
   ```
   * Enter the command "ls".
 Note that this "min" directory contains scripts for using a Docker container.
 These scripts come with important parameters already filled in for you.
 The 32min.sh script specifies the use of the 32-bit minimal image (jhsu802701/32bit-debian-stretch-min), while the min.sh script specifies the use of the 64-bit version of this image (jhsu802701/debian-stretch-min).
 There's also a shared directory within the "min" directory.
   * Enter the command "ls shared".
-Files in this shared directory are accessible not only in your host environment but in your virtual Docker environment as well.
+Files in this shared directory are accessible not only in your desktop Linux environment but in your virtual Docker environment as well.
 This will be demonstrated later in this chapter.
 * Download the minimal Docker image and start a Docker container based on it by entering the following command:
 ```
 sh download_new_image.sh